modernish/modernish/README.md

 the status expression.
 The trouble is that this exit status varies depending on the shell and the operating system.
-The `-p` option was made to solve this problem: it automatically detects and whitelists the correct exit status corresponding to SIGPIPE termination on the current system.
+The `-p` option was made to solve this problem: it automatically detects and whitelists the correct exit status corresponding to `SIGPIPE` termination on the current system.

-Tolerating SIGPIPE is an option and not the default, because in many contexts it may be entirely unexpected and a symptom of a severe error if a command is killed by a broken pipe.
-It is up to the programmer to decide which commands should expect SIGPIPE and which shouldn't.
+Tolerating `SIGPIPE` is an option and not the default, because in many contexts it may be entirely unexpected and a symptom of a severe error if a command is killed by a broken pipe.
+It is up to the programmer to decide which commands should expect `SIGPIPE` and which shouldn't.

-*Tip:* It could happen that the same command should expect SIGPIPE in one context but not another.
-You can create two hardened versions of the same command, one that tolerates SIGPIPE and one that doesn't.
+*Tip:* It could happen that the same command should expect `SIGPIPE` in one context but not another.
+You can create two hardened versions of the same command, one that tolerates `SIGPIPE` and one that doesn't.
 For example:

 ```sh
 harden -f hardGrep -e '>1' grep		# hardGrep does not tolerate being aborted
 harden -f pipeGrep -e '>1' -P grep	# pipeGrep for use in pipes that may break
 ```

-*Note:* If SIGPIPE was set to ignore by the process invoking the current shell, the `-p` option has no effect, because no process or subprocess of the current shell can ever be killed by SIGPIPE.
+*Note:* If `SIGPIPE` was set to ignore by the process invoking the current shell, the `-p` option has no effect, because no process or subprocess of the current shell can ever be killed by `SIGPIPE`.
 However, this may cause various other problems and you may want to refuse to let your program run under that condition.
 [`thisshellhas WRN_NOSIGPIPE`](#user-content-warning-ids) can help you easily detect that condition so your program can make a decision.
-See the [WRN_NOSIGPIPE description](#user-content-warnig-ids) for more information.
+See the [`WRN_NOSIGPIPE` description](#user-content-warnig-ids) for more information.

 ##### Tracing the execution of hardened commands #####
 The `-t` option will trace command output.
 Each execution of a command